 We have not offered this program since 2017.
 Now is your chance to register and explore the lives of Frida and Diego through their art.
-This is a special offering limited to 4 people.
-You will join a group of 6 already registered.
+One space open.
 Click on this link and then contact me: email@example.com

 For the past 10 days, Oaxaca Cultural Navigator LLC (and me!) was host to 11 students and Professor Ricardo Hernandez.
 They came to study sustainability in developing countries.
 Dr. Hernandez is a leading international researcher in agricultural greenhouse design in the Department of Horticultural Sciences at NC State University.

 This is the second time I have worked with him to host a group of visiting students.
 We developed the program together and I sourced the contacts to meet his needs and made all the arrangements.

 We were based in Oaxaca City for the first five days of the trip and then flew to the coast of Oaxaca, staying in Puerto Escondido to investigate commercial and small scale farming techniques, hybridization, plant cultivation, natural dyeing and weaving.
 Temperatures on Oaxaca’s coast this time of year are in the stratosphere.
 The heat index on some days reached 100 degrees Fahrenheit!